 Only one application per organisation can be submitted for each round.
-Successful Round 1 applicants are allowed to apply for the Round 2 Enfield ESF Community Employment Grant.

 London Councils and the London Borough of Enfield, through the ESF Community Employment Programme, will not assess funding proposals from any organisation that does not meet the conditions listed below.
 This programme will only fund organisations that are/have: